Probiotics are everywhere these days. “With added probiotic cultures” has become a marketing catchphrase we can’t escape.

 Talk about regret.

-The detailed story, including which probiotics we were using and exactly how I removed them is in my blog post, Probiotics: Should you be questioning them too?
+The detailed story, including which probiotics we were using, how nervous I was to stop, and exactly how I removed them, was in my blog post, Probiotics: Should you be questioning them too?

-Caroline has not taken probiotics for 5 years and for us, it’s safe to say, “We are never, ever, ever getting back together!”
+My daughter has not taken probiotics for 5 years now and I think it’s safe to say, “We are never, ever, ever getting back together!”

 What do I suggest?